Campus Visits – An Insider’s Guide

 For many students, junior year can be a mix of excitement and total chaos.
 On top of studying for standardized tests, participating in extracurricular activities and finishing your homework, researching colleges might sometimes feel like overkill.

 On the other hand, possibly one of the most fun and exciting parts of the college search is getting to scout schools in person.
 If you have the ability to do it, a campus visit could be the most useful key to unlocking what you’re truly looking for in a college.
 Here are some tips on how to plan for and make the most of your campus visits.

 Start with a look at the website for each school you’re interested in to get an idea of what the campus looks like.
-Many schools also have virtual campus tours on their websites, which can be helpful as a preliminary glance at the campus, as well as a window into the thoughts of people already attending.

 What To Expect On Your Visit

 “A basic campus visit will typically include a tour, a visit with an admissions counselor and an opportunity to sit in on a class,” explains Fullbright.
 “If you have extra time, try to schedule a meeting with a professor or eat lunch on campus.”

 “Stand at the front of the campus tour,” suggests Lauren Scott, associate director of admissions at the University of North Carolina Wilmington.
 “You have driven all this way to learn about the college, so ‘sit in the front of the class,’ if you will.”